radar/ryanbigg.com/_posts/2010-05-21-recruiters-know-thine-recruitees.markdown

 title: "Recruiters: Know Thy Recruitees"
 wordpress_url: http://ryanbigg.com/?p=974
 ---
 I suppose I'm well-known (at least in the Australian community) on <a href='http://groups.google.com/group/adelaiderug/browse_thread/thread/4f237e79bd9872c0/2da2cfe763287585'>my stance on bad recruiters</a>.
 To me, their job is to perform the most minimalistic effort possible to get people for other companies and in doing so, they line their pockets with a nice pay packet.
-I even <a href='http://ryanbigg.com/job-postings/'>wrote what I look for in a job posting</a>.
+I even wrote what I look for in a job posting.
 It's not difficult to "bait the line".
 Spend that little bit of effort.

 Recruiting sounds like quite the fantastic job and I'm sure that if I wasn't teaching/coding at GetUp or writing a book,  I would be "farming" people and then getting them hired at companies looking for developers and getting a nice pay packet from these companies from providing them with valuable people.
 In theory, anyway.
 I really feel there is a nice market here.
 It would be a bridge between those looking for Ruby on Rails training and those looking for experienced people.